AndreyLunevich/DLImageLoader-iOS/README.md

 1. Download the latest code version or add the repository as a git submodule to your git-tracked project.
 2. Open your project in Xcode, then drag and drop `DLImageLoader` folder onto your project (use the "Product Navigator view").
 Make sure to select Copy items when asked if you extracted the code archive outside of your project.
-3. Include DLImageLoader wherever you need it with <pre>#import "DLIL.h"</pre> (e.g. SomeViewController.m or AppName-Prefix.pch).
+3. Include DLImageLoader wherever you need it with `#import "DLIL.h"` (e.g. SomeViewController.m or AppName-Prefix.pch).

 ## Usage